Mark D. Hersey

 - "My Work is that of Conservation: An Environmental Biography of George Washington Carver (Athens: University of Georgia Press, 2011) One of Booklist's Top Ten Books on the Environment, 2012.

-- A Field on Fire: Perspectives on Environmental History and Its Future Inspired by Donald Worster, co-edited with Ted Steinberg (University of Alabama Press, forthcoming 2018).
+- A Field on Fire: The Future of Environmental History, co-edited with Ted Steinberg (University of Alabama Press, 2019).

-- “Neither Here nor There: At the Intersection of Environmental History and the History of Science,” History of Science (accepted, in process).
-Co-authored with Jeremy Vetter.
+- “Shared Ground: Between Environmental History and the History of Science,” History of Science 57 (December 2019), with Jeremy Vetter.

 - “An Anxious Pursuit: Racial Privilege and the Origins of American Conservation,” Reviews in American History 46 (March 2018): 86-90.

-- “Of Mutual Dependence: History and the Natural Sciences,” Journal of Ecological History (forthcoming 2017), translated into Chinese."
+- “Of Mutual Dependence: History and the Natural Sciences,” Journal of Ecological History (2019), translated into Chinese.

 - “The New South and the Natural World,” in Interpreting American History: The New South, James Humphreys, ed.
 (Kent, Ohio: Kent State University Press, 2017), 241-266.
 Co-authored with James C. Giesen.